harold-ousset/GasSlideApi/README.md

 ## A library to manipulate Google Slide with Apps Script
 ---
 ## Note
-Slide API GAS is still alpha, that mean that for now there is only a few methods to manipulate tables or to build request like in the advanced services of google apps script.
+Slides API GAS is still alpha, that means that for now there are only a few methods to manipulate tables or to build requests like in the advanced services of google apps script.

 Next steps are:
  - images manipulation
  - text manipulation
  - ...
-### install
+### Installation
-The installation process is done through 2 steps: adding the library and authorizing the scope for the library to be used.
+The installation process is done through 2 steps:
+- Adding the library and authorizing the scope for the library to be used.
-- install the library by adding it form the menu:
+- Installing the library by adding it fromm the menu:
 Resources > Libraries...
-then add in the field 'Find a Library' the id:
+then in the field 'Find a Library'  add the id :
  **1XDkYy_U9mTwBQ964uLojuGoOqmSc0iicTuY5zFU3-dg_4sFq_2N8GrYH**

-- Authorize the scopes by going in the menu:
+- Authorize the scopes by navigating in the menu:
 Resources > Advanced Google Services...
 Switch Drive API "on" and then click the link *Google Developers Console*.
 In the Google Developers Console enable the two following scopes: